 Ukraine is a country known for its beautiful and diverse landscape, well-preserved culture and tradition, beautiful women and a terrible nuclear disaster.
-Actually, Ukraine is the largest country in Europe, not including Russia, and although the tensions with the big neighbour are ongoing, Ukraine is a very safe country to visit.
-If you’ve ever wondered if Ukraine is worth a visit, here are just a few reasons why it is.
-Prepare to fall in love with Ukraine and start planning your trip!
+Actually, Ukraine is the largest country in Europe, not including Russia.
+And although the tensions with the big neighbour are ongoing, we will still give you enough reasons why Ukraine is generally worth a visit.
+Withouth further ado, here’s what makes Ukraine so special!

 A well-connected country